Barcelona: Business aviation destination guide

-Customs, Immigration, and Quarantine (CIQ) clearance at the LEBL’s general aviation terminal usually takes about five minutes for arrival and 10-15 minutes for departure, depending on the number of passengers.
-If you need to reclaim value-added tax before an international departure, this can be accomplished at the main terminal (ensure you have all accompanying receipts).
+Customs, Immigration, and Quarantine (CIQ) clearance at the LEBL’s general aviation terminal usually take about five minutes for arrival and 10-15 minutes for departure, depending on the number of passengers.
+Suppose you need to reclaim value-added tax before an international departure.
+In that case, this can be accomplished at the main terminal (ensure you have all accompanying receipts).
 Onboard pets are permitted so long as the animal has a pet passport or is microchipped, and you have evidence of current vaccinations, as well as a vet letter stating health status.
 Spain is refreshingly lenient in terms of arriving international food and in-flight catering items.
-If you wish to bring in catering for the next leg of your travel, it’s best to communicate with a 3rd-party provider or ground handler, but it’s usually not an issue.
+Suppose you wish to bring in catering for the next leg of your travel.
+In that case, it’s best to communicate with a 3rd-party provider or ground handler, but it’s usually not an issue.

 For operations after regular CIQ hours, overtime is possible with a couple of hours’ advance notification.
-For operations between 2359 and 0559 local, there’s no surcharge for CIQ service; however, you’ll be charged for security services at the GAT.
+For operations between 2359 and 0559 local, there’s no surcharge for CIQ service, but it needs to be requested in advance.

 Some foreign nationals may obtain visas on arrival, while others must have visas issued in advance.
 In some cases, passengers who are staying no more than 24 hours in Spain will be issued a pass in place of the required visa.

-Always check with your ground handler or trip support provider before arrival on passenger and crew visa requirements, and 24-hour pass options in the case of passengers.
-There are certain situations, depending upon the nationality of the aircraft, where police may be present plane-side to confirm documentation of all crew and passengers on arrival.
+Always check with your ground handler or trip support provider before arrival on passenger and crew visa requirements and 24-hour pass options in passengers’ cases.
+There are certain situations, depending upon the aircraft’s nationality, where police may be present plane-side to confirm documentation of all crew and passengers on arrival.
 Although this is not the norm, it can happen from time to time.

 Always check with your ground handler in advance for restrictions on bringing agricultural and other items into Spain.
-In-flight catering from international flights may not be brought into the country but may be kept, on a case-by-case basis, at the airport under the care of your ground handler.
-However, please check with the ground handler to ensure they have space and refrigeration you may require for any perishable food items.
+In-flight catering from international flights may not be brought into the country.
+Still, it may be kept, on a case-by-case basis, at the airport under the care of your ground handler.
+However, please check with the ground handler to ensure they have the space and refrigeration you may require for any perishable food items.

 11. Flight planning

-In Spain, flight plans must be filed via AFTN or SITA, or in-person with ATC.
+In Spain, flight plans must be filed via AFTN or SITA or in-person with ATC.
 There are no charges or fees for filing flight plans.
-However, if you’re not using a 3rd-party provider or a ground handler, the pilot will have to physically go to ATC and pay all arrival/departure fees before filing a flight plan.
-It’s more efficient to have a 3rd-party provider or ground handler do this, and full credit will be extended for all the arrival/departure fees.
+However, suppose you’re not using a 3rd-party provider or a ground handler.
+In that case, the pilot will have to physically go to ATC and pay all arrival/departure fees before filing a flight plan.
+It’s more efficient to have a 3rd-party provider or ground handler do this.
+Full credit will be extended for all the arrival/departure fees.
 Non-European Union (EU) charter operators must have a landing permit before filing any flight plan, as they may be fined at Civil Aviation Authority’s (CAA) determination.

 TCAS II and 8.33 KHz radio channel spacing above FL195 is required for all operations to Europe.
 Aircraft must be equipped and certified for reduced vertical separation minima (RVSM), and both pilots must be RVSM qualified.
 Stage 2 aircraft are banned in Spain.
 If you’re operating a Stage 2 aircraft that’s been upgraded to Stage 3 standards, you must furnish appropriate documentation.
 Be aware that airport authorities conduct random ramp checks to confirm that operators have correct aircraft and crew documentation.

 Barcelona’s weather is pleasant for most of the year.
-However, you’ll experience the absolute best weather from May to the end of July, making these months particularly attractive for a visit to the city.
+However, you’ll experience the absolute best weather from May to the end of July, making these months particularly attractive for visiting the city.
 September is also a good month.

 August is generally hot (sometimes peaking around 34°C, 95°F ) and humid, so if you love saunas, then this is the time of the year for you.
 Seriously though, the extra humidity makes the temperature seem even hotter.
 If you decide to visit Barcelona in August, then make sure to choose a hotel room with air conditioning.

 The weather in October and November is still pleasant but starts to get a little cooler (21°C down to 15°C, 69 to 59°F).
-You won’t find sunshine every day, though, so be prepared for days when it could be overcast with a little rain.
+You won’t find sunshine every day, though, so be prepared for days when it could be overcast with a bit of rain.